 - If the child restraint has a top tether, follow the child restraint manufacturer's instructions regarding the use of the top tether.
-See Lower Anchors and Tethers for Children (LATCH System) on page 2-43 for more information. - Push and pull the child restraint in different directions to be sure it is secure.
+See Lower Anchors and Tethers for Children (LATCH System) on page 3-47 for more information. - Before placing a child in the child restraint, make sure it is securely held in place.
+To check, grasp the child restraint at the safety belt path and attempt to move it side-to-side and back-and-forth.
+When the child restraint is properly installed, there should be no more than 2.5 cm (1 in) of movement.